rainbowpuffpuff/Covenant-Council/README.md

 ## Overall, is a functional software tool that makes the artifacts submitted on human.tech verifiable through the lens of the Covenant principles.
 It minimizes user friction

-# It uses a council of 10 specialized AI agents to analyze any submission—text, image, or video—against the 10 core principles.
+# It uses a council of 10 specialized AI agents to analyze any submission—text or image—against the 10 core principles.
 The output is a visual "Covenant Alignment Map" and detailed feedback from each agent, providing an instant, data-driven analysis of philosophical alignment.

 # This tool operationalizes the Covenant for both curators and creators.
 It is a Tier 3 proposal designed to become a core part of the submission process, offering immediate, scalable feedback to the ecosystem.